Orkhon Valley & Vastness of the Gobi Desert Trip

 • T-shirts and long-sleeved t-shirts will be comfortable and help you protect your arms from the sun and stay warm on chilly days.

-• Sturdy pair of walking sandals and boots will be useful when you hike.
+• A sturdy pair of walking sandals and boots will be useful when you hike.
 If not the hiking shoes, bring sneakers and sandals.
 Some of the ger camps do not have slippers in their gers

 • Pajamas/tights or something similar to stay warm at night.

 • Shorts and whatever suitable at high up to +38°C during daytime in summer months and +8 to + 18°C in the evening/night temperature.
-The temperature drops sharply when it rains
+The temperature decreases significantly during rain.

 • Bringing your eyeglasses is preferable instead of lenses on dusty roads